 Practice Portion Control

-America's obesity epidemic may not come solely from the type of foods people eat but also from the portion sizes.
 Food servings have grown larger and larger over the years.
-And fast food restaurants aren't the only places you'll find super-sized meals.
-Researchers have noted that from 1970 through the 1990s, portion sizes of foods such as hamburgers, burritos, tacos, French fries, sodas, ice cream, pie, cookies, and salty snacks increased -- whether the foods were eaten at home or at restaurants.
+And fast-food restaurants aren't the only places you'll find supersized meals.
+Researchers have noted that from 1970 through the 1990s, portion sizes of hamburgers, burritos, tacos, french fries, sodas, ice cream, pie, cookies, and salty snacks increased -- whether the foods were eaten at home or at restaurants.

-Just what does a healthy serving size look like?
-Here are some guidelines to keep in mind:
+What does a healthy serving size look like?

 - A cup of fruit should be no larger than your fist.

-- One ounce of meat or cheese is about the same as the size of your thumb from base to tip.
+- An ounce of meat or cheese is about the same as the size of your thumb from base to tip.

-- Three ounces of meat, fish, or poultry (a normal serving) is about the size of your palm.
+- 3 ounces of meat, fish, or poultry (a normal serving) is about the size of your palm.

-- One to two ounces of nuts equals your cupped hand.
+- 1 to 2 ounces of nuts equals your cupped hand.

 - Serve your meals on salad plates instead of large dinner plates.

-- Ask for a kids' meal or small size.
-Never go for a super-size portion.
+- Ask for a kids' meal or small size at a fast-food restaurant.
+Never go for a supersized portion.